calligraphe/blog/README.md

 ### Contact page

 This page contains a form for a certain data: name, email address and message.
-After completing the form and sending the message, you'll be redirected to the confirmation page.
+After completing the form and sending the message, by clicking `Envoyer!` button, you'll be redirected to the confirmation page.

 In the same `Contact` page, there is a link `Voir la liste des contacts`, which redirects to the page with the information of all previous contact requests: name, date, email and message.